metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

     docker run -d -p 3000:3000 -v /tmp:/tmp -e "MB_DB_FILE=/tmp/metabase.db" --name metabase metabase/metabase:v0.12.0

-Now when you launch your container we are telling metabase to use the database file at `/tmp/metabase.db` instead of its default location and we are mounting that folder from our local filesystem into the container.
+Now when you launch your container we are telling Metabase to use the database file at `/tmp/metabase.db` instead of its default location and we are mounting that folder from our local filesystem into the container.

 ### Using Postgres as the Metabase application database

-If you are ready to completely move off the H2 embedded database for running Metabase and prefer to use Postgres we've got that covered.
+If you are ready to completely move off the H2 embedded database for running Metabase and prefer to use Postgres we've got that covered too.

 In this scenario all you need to do is make sure you launch Metabase with the correct environment variables containing your Postgres database connection details and you're all set.
 For example: